Denver Construction Accident LawyersPrint Page

 Obtaining Compensation After a Construction Accident

-If you have suffered an injury on a construction site or as a result of a construction accident, it is important to contact an experienced Denver personal injury lawyer or workers’ compensation lawyer.
+If you have suffered an injury on a construction site or as a result of a construction accident, it is important to contact an experienced construction accident attorney.

 Workers injured in the course and scope of their employment must seek compensation through Colorado’s workers’ compensation system.
 Workers’ compensation is a no-fault system, so no negligence is required on the part of the employer.
 It covers medical costs, lost income, and temporary or permanent disability benefits to workers who have become either completely or partially disabled.
 Workers’ compensation also pays death benefits to the families of construction workers who are killed on the job.

 Workers’ compensation, however, does not cover pain and suffering and certain other types of damages that are typical in personal injury cases.
-Therefore, it is important to ask a Denver personal injury lawyer if filing a personal injury claim is possible.
+Therefore, it is important to ask an accident lawyer if filing a personal injury claim is possible.
 Independent contractors, visitors to construction sites, and other non-employees can file a personal injury lawsuit to collect compensation for their injuries.
 In addition, construction workers may be able to file a lawsuit if a third party, such as a machine manufacturer, an architect, or a project manager, was negligent in a way that led to injury.

 At Levine Law, our personal injury lawyers are experienced at handling injuries arising from construction accidents.
 We can review your situation, help you to determine all of your legal options, and vigorously pursue compensation for you.
-To learn more about how our Denver personal injury lawyers can help you after a construction accident, give us a call today at (303) 333-8000 or send us a message online now.
+To learn more about how our Denver construction accident lawyers can help you, give us a call today at (303) 333-8000 or send us a message online now.
 Our phones are answered 24/7.